mozilla-releng/balrog/docs/source/rules_detailed.rst

     - **Description** : The build ID of the application requesting an update

-    - **Mactching Logic** : Exact string match or operator plus buildID to compare the incoming one against
+    - **Matching Logic** : Exact string match or operator plus buildID to compare the incoming one against

     - **Examples** : "201410010830" or "<201512010830"